Ludwig moved from its birthplace in Chicago down to Monroe in North Carolina back in 1984.

 The area was a major centre of furniture manufacturing and Ludwig aimed to take advantage of the local wood supplies and know-how.
 To that end Ludwig brought down the original late-1960s shell moulds from Chicago - the same ones used to make those landmark drums played by everyone from John Bonham to Buddy Rich.

-While Ludwig has more recently had drums made in the Far East (like most everyone else) it is heartening to see how the company has simultaneously upped its American shell building over recent years.
+While Ludwig has more recently had drum kits made in the Far East (like most everyone else) it is heartening to see how the company has simultaneously upped its American shell building over recent years.
 USA-made drums generally cause eyes to roll when it comes to UK prices.
 But NeuSonic bucks that trend.

 Jamie Corry of Ludwig’s long-time UK distributors, Active Music, explains, “The NeuSonic is the first USA-produced kit from Ludwig that retails under £1,500.
 This is something most definitely worth shouting about.
 Previous to this the cheapest USA-made kit was retailing at over £2,000.”